 Ice machines are temperamental pieces of machinery, that are designed to operate indoors under steady temperatures.
 If you suspect there will be an extreme temperature change on the horizon; it’s best to prepare your unit to maintain a steady ice production rate and avoid any possible damages.
 It only takes a few, simple preparations to be ready for the cold weather.
 If you live in a particularly cold region, make sure to you’re prepared for the cold season.

-For Easy Ice customers, you get two preventive maintenance events a year.
-If you’re worried about lower temperatures, our experienced technicians perform an ambient air and water tests during every preventive maintenance visit.
-They’ll help you determine what you can expect during the cold season.
+Easy Ice customers get two preventive maintenance events a year.
+If they’re worried about lower temperatures, our experienced technicians perform an ambient air and water tests during every preventive maintenance visit.
+We help our customers understand what to expect during the cold season.
+When you have an Easy Ice subscription, we supply you with a top quality ice maker, and then we take responsibility for ensuring the ice maker operates at peak performance year-round — no matter what.

 Share this Post